jupyter/qtconsole/docs/source/index.rst

 ========
-The Qt console is a very lightweight application that largely feels like a terminal, but provides a number of enhancements only possible in a GUI, such as inline figures, proper multiline editing with syntax highlighting, graphical calltips, and much more.
+The Qt console is a very lightweight application that largely feels like a terminal, but provides a number of enhancements only possible in a GUI, such as inline figures, proper multi-line editing with syntax highlighting, graphical calltips, and much more.
 The Qt console can use any Jupyter kernel.

 .. figure:: _images/qtconsole.png